hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/scenarios/post_event.md

 def post_event(d: Driver, event: SimpleNamespace) -> bool:
-    """ Manages the process of promoting a post with a title, description, and media files.
+    """ Manages the process of posting an event.

     Args:
         d (Driver): The driver instance used for interacting with the webpage. event (SimpleNamespace): The event data to post.
-Must have 'title', 'start' (date and time), 'description', and 'promotional_link' attributes.
+Must have 'title', 'start', 'description', and 'promotional_link' attributes.

     Returns:
         bool: `True` if the event was posted successfully, otherwise `False`.